BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 dtoverlay=pi3-disable-bt
 ```

-{% hint style="note" %}
-**Disable the serial TTY**
+> **HINT** - **Disable the serial TTY**
+>

-If you wish to disable the serial tty and not allow logins via this interface you will need to undo the previous steps.
+> If you wish to disable the serial tty and not allow logins via this interface you will need to undo the previous steps.
 To remove the tty from the serial port you also need to edit `/boot/cmdline.txt` and remove the `console=serial0,115200` section from the file.
 Do not split the line when editing, the file must only contain one line.
 The line should still contain `console=tty1`.
 This prevents Linux from outputting the boot messages on the serial port, and expecting a log in on the serial port.
 Disabling tty's on serial interfaces is a good security feature when deploying devices in the fields so the user cannot gain access to the terminal.
-{% endhint %}

 #### Terminal Emulator

 Next a terminal emulator that supports serial port connections, such as Putty, is required.

-{% hint style="note" %}
-**Putty**
+> **HINT** - **Putty**
+>

-PuTTY is a free implementation of Telnet and SSH for Windows and Unix platforms, along with an xterm terminal emulator.
+> PuTTY is a free implementation of Telnet and SSH for Windows and Unix platforms, along with an xterm terminal emulator.
 It can be downloaded from [http://www.chiark.greenend.org.uk/~sgtatham/putty](http://www.chiark.greenend.org.uk/~sgtatham/putty).
-{% endhint %}

 Just select "serial" as connection type, "COMx" (where x is an integer number) as serial line and "115200" as the speed.
 An example is shown in the image below.
 Choose open and you will a get a command line interface.

 ![Serial line connection parameters](img/serial_to_usb_parameters.png)

-{% hint style="note" %}
-**Determining the COM device**
+> **HINT** - **Determining the COM device**
+>

-You can find the COM port number in the device manager.
+> You can find the COM port number in the device manager.
 Select the "Ports (COM & LPT)" category and look for a "Silicon Labs CP210x USB to UART Bridge (COMx)" device.
 When using a different USB to serial port bridge adapter, the name might differ but it will always show up as a device in that category with a specific COM-port id.
-{% endhint %}

 Now connect the shield to the Raspberry Pi, plug in the SD card and an Ethernet cable (RPi is configured to use DHCP by default) and the power supply and watch the kernel messages flash by.
 You will be served a login prompt requesting a username and password.
 The default username and password can be found on the Raspberry Pi website.
 For Raspbian it is `pi` as username and `raspberry` as password.
 Once you login with these credentials you are presented with the command line interface.
 From this point on you can start to execute commands on the Pi.

-{% hint style="warning" %}
-**Default Logins**
+> **WARNING** - **Default Logins**
+>

-Default logins should always be changed.
+> Default logins should always be changed.
 Remember the news item on a bot network consisting of 100th of thousands of IoT devices.
 They were all equipped with default usernames and passwords.
 The default password can be changed using the Linux `passwd` command.
-{% endhint %}

 One of the most useful commands you should remember is the `ifconfig` command which displays the current network interfaces and their configuration parameters.
 If you execute the command you should get a similar output to the one shown below.
 Try to identify the IPv4, IPv6 address and MAC address of the primary Ethernet interface (eth0).